-With Schindler’s List, Steven Spielberg shows a high level of maturity in his artistry—an intelligent ripeness and restraint—that probably exceeded his own expectations.
+With Schindler’s List, Steven Spielberg shows a high level of maturity in his artistry—an intelligent ripeness and restraint probably exceeding his own expectations.
 Certainly ours.
-As Holocaust drama, it has thosee mandatory scenes—the roundups, the starvation and humiliations, the trains to Auschwitz, the gas chambers—yet delivered in ways unanticipated.
-Just as we’re steeling against coming horrors, interventions occur that not only grant reprieves but sometimes startlingly comic ones.
-Sometimes the no stays are harder to endure than the showers: for amusement a Nazi camp commandant aims at victims as if targets in a shooting gallery, or the fulminant ease of hate-filled accomplices firing shots to heads that have us unforgivably thinking that these quicker deaths are blessings.
-Most of us know before viewing the movie that Oskar Schindler, a German Catholic manufacturer-raconteur, will at some point move beyond his indifference, but until then Spielberg maintains the unrelenting terrors of psychosis and inconstancy—how the rules of survival are capricious.
-He’s worked over our emotions previously, as fantasy: people still get mushy thinking of E.T. putting his arms around little Elliott—a sob-soaked happy farewell that satisfies our dreams for that visitor from another planet.
+As Holocaust drama, it has those mandatory scenes—the roundups, the starvation and humiliations, the trains to Auschwitz, the gas chambers—yet delivered in ways unanticipated.
+Just as we’re steeling against coming horrors, interventions occur not only granting momentary reprieves but sometimes startlingly comic ones.
+Sometimes the no stays are harder to endure than the showers: for amusement a Nazi camp commandant aims at victims as if targets in a shooting gallery, or the fulminant ease of hate-filled accomplices firing shots to heads have us unforgivably thinking these quicker deaths are blessings.
+Most of us know before viewing the movie Oskar Schindler, a German Catholic manufacturer-raconteur, will at some point move beyond his indifference, but until then Spielberg maintains the unrelenting terrors of psychosis and inconstancy—how the rules of survival are capricious.
+He’s worked over our emotions previously, as fantasy: people still get mushy thinking of E.T. putting his arms around little Elliott—a sob-soaked happy farewell satisfying our dreams for that visitor from another planet.
 In Schindler’s List, he’s at apex in delivering intentions, never more powerfully than at climax when Schindler breaks down over his guilt, and collectively ours, in not saving more from the insanity.

 Text COPYRIGHT © 1998 RALPH BENNER (Revised 7/2019) All Rights Reserved.